VCSTDN2024/imad5112-assignment-2-st10098853Prelude/README.md

     - "The morning is the best time of day"
     - "Good things come to those who wait"
 - Scoring and Feedback: Receive feedback based on your score:
     - Tewww Good!
-You Aced Your Life! (perfect score)
+You Aced Your Life! (excellent score)
     - You Did Amazing! (score >= 6/7)
     - Next time, SLAY! (room for improvement)